SAP-archive/devops-cm-client/README.md

 This command line client can be consumed either as a Java application from [maven.org](http://repo1.maven.org/maven2/com/sap/devops/cmclient/dist.cli) or as a Docker image from [hub.docker.com](https://hub.docker.com/r/ppiper/cm-client).

+## Using the Docker Image
+On a Linux machine, you can run:

+`docker run --rm ppiper/cm-client cmclient --help`

+This prints the help information of the CM Client.
+For a comprehensive overview of available commands, please read the [usage information](#usage) below.

+### How to Build the Docker Image

+The Dockerfile is located in a designated branch [`dockerfile`](/SAP/devops-cm-client/tree/docker).
+After checking out the branch, you can run:
+`docker build -t cm-client .`

-## Installation from maven.org
+## Using the Java Application from maven.org

-  - Download the command line interface package from [maven.org](http://repo1.maven.org/maven2/com/sap/devops/cmclient/dist.cli)
+  - Download the command line interface package from [maven.org](http://repo1.maven.org/maven2/com/sap/devops/cmclient/dist.cli).
-  - Extract the command line interface package into suitable folder
+  - Extract the command line interface package into a suitable folder.

     Example:
     ```